-Yes we have a screened in area with knives, cutting boards, water and packaging materials and we’ll freeze and label your fish for you.
+Yes we have a screened fish cleaning station equipped with knives, sharpening stones, scales, cutting boards, running water and packaging materials.
+For guests returning from guided fishing excursions, our guides will clean, package, label and freeze your fish for you.

 Are we allowed to keep our fish?

 Yes.
-While we are a proponent of catch and release fishing, you can take your limit out of our main lakes and our back lake-Wicksteed.
+While we are a proponent of catch and release fishing, you can take your limit out of our main lakes and some of our select back lakes.
 The very remote back lake fishing is reserved for catch and release only.
-We are Zone 11.
+We are in Zone 11.

 What do I need on the boats?

-We supply all that is essential for safe boating operations including an anchor, bailer, safety kits, nets, life preservers and a paddle.
+We supply all that is essential for safe boating operations including an anchor, bail bucket, safety kits, nets, life preservers and a paddle.
 You need to bring your camera, fishing gear, tackle box bait, sunscreen and a hat.

 When are the best times to fish?

 If you like to fish – anytime is a good time to fish!!

 Walleye (Pickerel), Northern Pike and Lake Trout season open the third Saturday in May each year, coinciding with the opening of our camp.
 Walleye become more active after the spring spawn – generally in late May and early June and remain active right through fall.
 Pike are more aggressive all season long and avid spring fisherman can take advantage of Lake Trout found in shallower waters (12 – 20’) before summer weather sends them much deeper beyond 60’.
 Lake Trout season closes end of September each fall.
 Bass season opens the third Saturday in June and smallies are most active from June through

 mid-September.
 Perch and White Fish run all year and are large and plentiful in